MartianColonist/POSEIDON/refractive_indices_txt_files/Aerosol-Database-Readme.txt

 Paper Info :

-KH18 took this data from a figure.
 Experimental infrared data of crystalline (face centered cubic) Na2S.
 Used low temperature infrared (reflectance) and Raman measurements.

 How they grew the crystals from powder is detailed in Moret & Bill (1977) (https://ui.adsabs.harvard.edu/abs/1977PSSAR..41..163M/abstract).